 The British Curling Performance Programme is delivered by a Performance Director, Head of Coaching for Olympic (men & women) a Head Coach of Wheelchair Curling, two Performance Coaches.
 The sportscotland Institute of Sport is responsible for the contractual employment of the staff.

-In addition, further coaching and performance support staff may be appointed for specific projects on a short-term basis.
+Additional coaching and performance support staff may be appointed for specific projects on a short-term basis.
 For example, this may include support for British representative teams at major championships/events.
 These and any other short-term appointments made in supporting the delivery of the performance plan would also come under the management responsibility of the Performance Director.

 In 2007 he began coaching the Alberta Provincial Wheel chair curling team and guided them to a silver medal that year at the Canadian National Championships.
 One athlete from that team was selected the following year for the Canadian Paralympic Curling Team that won gold at the 2010 Paralympics in Vancouver.
-He was hired in December 2010 by sportscotland and moved to Stirling, in April 2011 to begin work with the wheelchair curling athletes and is hugely motivated by his current role and the ultimate challenge of Sochi 2014.
+He was hired in December 2010 by sportscotland and moved to Stirling, in April 2011 to begin work with the wheelchair curling athletes and coached the British Team to Paralympic Bronze in Sochi 2014.

 From 2000 Soren started coaching curling and progressed to working with international teams.
 During 2003-06 he coached the Norwegian Ladies' team.
 From 2007-11 he coached the Swedish men's team.

 Professionally Soren worked as retail manager with H&M clothing stores, where he developed marketing and management skills and experience.
 He joined the staff on the British and Scottish Curling programme in 2011 and is coaching the men's teams working towards Sochi 2014.